julzaza/wildwitchherbs/_posts/2025-07-01-lunar-gardening-folklore.md

 Every lunar planting is an act of memory — yours, your ancestors’, or the land’s.

-So plant when the moon pulls, not when the market says it’s trendy.
+So plant when the moon pulls, not when the seeds' packet says so.

 That’s how witches do it.